 The etymology of anagram brings us to the French anagramme, which comes from the Latin anagramma.
-According to DigoPaul, anagram is a modification to the order of the letters that make up a word, generating a different word.
+Anagram is a modification to the order of the letters that make up a word, generating a different word.

 Take the case of the word “cat. ” If we transpose the letters, changing them, we can form other terms, such as “drop” or “toga”.
 Thus, “cat”, “drop” and “toga” are anagrams: words that are written with the same letters, but located in a different way.

 The expressions can also result in anagrams.
 “Crazy author”, for example, is an anagram of “Colo Taurus”.
 Anagrams can appear in different languages: “An Smith” is anagram of “This Man”.

 It is curious that the anagram concept itself allows creating anagrams such as “frog range” or “lean ana”.
 It should be noted that anagrams are often used in word games and puzzles as a hobby, since they require the use of creativity and memory for their training.
 Good anagram management requires an extensive vocabulary.

 As can be seen in all the previous examples, it is not a requirement of the anagram that the words have some kind of relationship regarding their semantics or their grammar, although this does not mean that they cannot exist by mere coincidence.
 It is said that “Voltaire”, a pseudonym for the famous writer, philosopher and historian of French origin, emerged as an anagram of his surname, Arouet, in the expression ” Arouet l e j eune” (Arouet, the young man), taking only the “L” and “j” of the remaining two words and considering the “u” as a “v”, and the “j” as an “i”.

 Anagrama, on the other hand, is the name of a publishing house created in 1969 in the Spanish city of Barcelona.
 Its founder was Jorge Herralde, renowned editor and writer.